pifopi/pokemonautomation.github.io/docs/FAQ.md

 No. Same reason as above.

-## Why can't you connect directly to the Switch over USB?
-Why do you need a microcontroller?

-There are 2 categories of USB devices, "host" or "device".

-- A game controller is a USB device.
-- A computer's USB port is a USB host.

-Unfortunately, a computer's USB port cannot be reprogrammed as a USB device.
-Thus you need to use a microcontroller board that acts as a USB device to both the computer and the Switch.

-## Why can't you connect directly to the Switch using the computer's Bluetooth?
-NXBT and joycontrol can do this!

-NXBT and joycontrol are both Linux only.
-Windows and Mac require the use of a VM which is well above the difficulty threshold for our target audience.

-Linux is the only operating system that allows the low level access required to reprogram the bluetooth device to act as a wireless game controller.
-To do this on Windows, you would need a custom driver for the specific Bluetooth device.
-And we're not in the business of writing (signed) custom drivers for every Bluetooth controller on the market.

-Beyond this, there are concerns about timing stability.
-Unlike microcontrollers, computers have much more noise due to background programs.

 ## I'm an old user returning after a long absence.
 Is my Arduino/Teensy still good?

 Yes and no.